Electric-Coin-Company/zcash-docs/source/rtd_pages/install_debian_bin_packages.rst

 At this point you should be able to upgrade with the new public key.

-Upgrading Debian 8 Jessie to Debian 9 Strech
+Upgrading Debian 8 Jessie to Debian 9 Stretch
 ----------------------------------------------

 Before you begin upgrading from Debian 8 to Debian 9, we strongly encourage you to follow :ref:`wallet_backup` .